Ramana Maharshi: Acquaintance with Hindu scriptures

 During his lifetime, through contact with educated devotees like Ganapata Muni, Ramana Maharshi became acquainted with works on Shaivism and Advaita Vedanta, and used them to explain his insights:

 Already in 1896, a few months after his arrival at Arunachala, Ramana Maharshi attracted his first disciple, Uddandi Nayinar, who recognised in him "the living embodiment of the Holy Scriptures".
 Uddandi was well-versed in classic texts on Yoga and Vedanta, and recited texts as the Yoga Vasistha and Kaivalya Navaneeta in Ramana Maharshi's presence.

 In 1897 Ramana Maharshi was joined by Palaniswami, who became his attendant.
 Palaniswami studied books in Tamil on Vedanta, such as Kaivalya Navaneeta, Shankara's Vivekachudamani, and Yoga Vasistha.
 He had difficulties understanding Tamil.
 Ramana Maharshi read the books too, and explained them to Palaniswami.

 As early as 1900, when Ramana Maharshi was 20 years old, he became acquainted with the teachings of the Hindu monk and Neo-Vedanta teacher Swami Vivekananda through Gambhiram Seshayya.
 Seshayya was interested in yoga techniques, and "used to bring his books and explain his difficulties".
 Ramana Maharshi answered on small scraps of paper, which were collected after his death in the late 1920s in a booklet called Vichara Sangraham, "Self-enquiry".

 One of the works that Ramana Maharshi used to explain his insights was the Ribhu Gita, a song at the heart of the Shivarahasya Purana, one of the 'Shaiva Upapuranas' or ancillary Purana regarding Shiva and Shaivite worship.
-Another work used by him was the Dakshinamurthy Stotram, a text by Shankara.
+Another work used by him was the Dakshinamurti Stotram, a text by Shankara.
 It is a hymn to Shiva, explaining Advaita Vedanta.

 Ramana Maharshi gave his approval to a variety of paths and practices from various religions, with his own upadesa (instruction or guidance given to a disciple by his Guru) always pointing to the true Self of the devotees.